 We have probably all thought about what we wish our doctor or our doctor’s office was like.
 I recently became a part of an amazing group of people at XPRIZE Think Tank Phoenix who are putting their heads together to think of solutions that would make healthcare more like what patients and doctors want it to be.
-At a recent meeting they came up with a list of wishes that they would want from their doctor’s office.
-The writing in black is the list they produced with minimal alteration.
-In blue is how we at Ark Family Health hope to address these concerns.
+At a recent meeting, they came up with a Healthcare Wish List that they would want from their doctor’s office.
+The writing in bold is the list they produced with minimal alteration.
+The answers about how we at Ark Family Health hope to address these concerns are italicized.
 We know we don’t have all the answers, but we are excited about the answers we do have.

-Below is a list provided by the roundtable discussants of their idea of what a doctor should do.
+Below is Healthcare Wish List provided by the roundtable discussants of their ideas of what a doctor should do.

 I wish my doctor: